Skip to main content

 The first time you start your Battlesnake server you may see packages and dependencies being installed in the Replit console window.
 This may take a few moments, but will only happen on the first run.

-Once installation is complete, your Battlesnake server will start.
-You should see the live output from your Battlesnake server and its Replit URL at the top of the screen.
-You will need this URL to register your Battlesnake in the next step.
+Once installation is complete your Battlesnake server will start.
+You should see live output from your server, and its Replit URL should be visible at the top of the screen.
+You will need this URL to create your Battlesnake in the next step.

 Sample Python Starter Project running, with URL and output

-This means that your Battlesnake is running correctly and is ready to play games!
+This means that your Battlesnake server is running correctly and is ready to play games!

 tip

-Keeping Replit open in a second window or tab while games are running is helpful for watching server activity and debugging any problems with your Battlesnake.
+Keeping Replit open in a second window or tab while games are running is helpful for watching server activity and debugging any problems quickly.

-Once your Battlesnake has a working URL you can register it on the Battlesnake website and start playing games.
-You only need to register a Battlesnake's URL once - after that you can edit code and restart the server without re-entering its URL.
+Once you have a working URL, you can register it on the Battlesnake website and start playing games.
+You only need to register a Battlesnake's URL once - after that you can edit your code and restart your server as much as you'd like in between games.

-Copying your server URL from Replit (see previous step) into the 'URL' field for your new Battlesnake.
-Next, give it a great name, sassy description, and click save.
+Copy your server URL from Replit (see previous step) into the 'URL' field for your new Battlesnake.
+Next, give it a great name, a sassy description, and click save.

 Form for registering a Battesnake